yuqing0304/NeLLCom-Lex/README.md

     ```bash
     sbatch run.sh
     ```
-5. For the analyses of all metrics presented in the paper:
+5. For the analyses of all metrics presented in the paper (e.g., for experiment 1):
     ```bash
-    sbatch experiment1.sh
+    cd NeLLCom-Lex/EGG/egg/zoo/color_gamezero/analysis_ARR
-    sbatch experiment2.sh
+    sbatch exp1_arr.sh
     ```

 ## NeLLCom-Lex structure